-The Omani Arabs represent less than one percent of Yemen's total population.
-It is believed that they immigrated to Yemen from Oman during the 1800's.
-The Omani are set apart from other peoples by their unique use of the Arabic language.
-They also have a reputation for being very generous and polite, while still remaining impersonal.
+Omani Arabs represent less than one percent of Yemen's total population.
+They probably immigrated to Yemen from Oman during the 1800s.
+The Omani are set apart from other peoples by their unique use of the Arabic language which is different than the Yemeni dialects.

-Yemen is located in the mountainous southern part of the Arabian Peninsula.
+Yemen is located in the mountainous southern part of the Arabian Peninsula and Oman is located to their east.
 Most of its citizens live in the Tihama foothills and central highlands of the north.
-The Omani Arabs are located in the less populated southern region.
+The Omani Arabs are located in the less populated southern region in Yemen.
 The entire area is extremely hot with temperatures as high as 129F.
 Severe sandstorms are common during the winter months.
 Most of the country averages five inches of rain per year; however, it may not rain in the desert areas for as long as five years.
-Yemen is famous for its mocha coffee, textiles, leather, and iron.
-Arabic is the national language and Islam is the state religion.

 Some of the Omani are craftsmen who make a living by working with leather, iron, textiles, and jewelry.
-Many of the younger men have left Yemen in search of jobs in Saudi Arabia and other countries.
-Since the 1980's, the Yemeni have worked to turn the desert areas into farmland by means of dams, irrigation, and other developmental projects.
+Many of the younger men have left Yemen in search of jobs in Saudi Arabia, Yemen and other countries.
+Since the 1980s, the Yemeni have worked to turn the desert areas into farmland by means of dams, irrigation, and other developmental projects.

 The Omani Arabs live in extended family units.
 Their society is patriarchal, or male-dominated.
 The men do not abuse this authority because they believe that their families should obey them out of respect, rather than fear.
 Also, there are clearly defined roles for both sexes.
 The men work outside in the fields while women work in the homes.
 Men and women often eat separately and never pray together.
 While men worship at mosques, women attend religious services at home.
 Marriages are generally pre-arranged, and children are considered a family's greatest asset.

 Omani Arabs were among the first people in the middle east to accept Islam.